Dynamics, Ringdown, and Accretion-Driven Multiple Quasi-Periodic Oscillations of Kerr-Bertotti-Robinson Black Holes: Quasinormal Modes using WKB method

-The QNM spectrum of the KBR BH changes with the magnetic parameter $B$.
+Thus the QNM spectrum of the KBR BH changes with the magnetic parameter $B$.
 Both the oscillation frequencies and the decay rates are shifted compared to Kerr.
-When $B \to 0$, the Kerr QNMs are recovered, showing the method is consistent.
+When $B \to 0$, the Kerr QNMs are recovered, which shows that the method is consistent.
 These shifts could appear in the ringdown signal of gravitational waves.
 Along with BH shadow measurements, they may help probe strong electromagnetic fields around astrophysical BHs.

 In Fig.~\ref{QNMs00}, we have shown the variation of the fundamental quasinormal mode frequencies with respect to the multipole number $l$, assuming a weak magnetic field ($B=0.0005$).
 One observes that the real part of the frequency $\omega_R$ increases almost linearly with $l$.
 This behavior is a generic feature of BH perturbations in the eikonal regime and reflects the dominance of angular momentum in shaping the effective potential barrier.
 Physically, higher multipole modes correspond to perturbations that are more strongly localized near the unstable photon orbit, resulting in faster oscillations of the ringdown signal.
 The near-linear scaling of $\omega_R$ with $l$ is consistent with the WKB prediction $\omega_R \sim l\,\Omega_c$, where $\Omega_c$ is the angular frequency of the unstable null circular orbit.